puricamaykol/angularResume/README.md

 The road ahead
 --------------

- - Parse all data from an Object Literal
+ - ~~Parse all data from an Object Literal~~
  - Allow the readers to switch between English and Spanish
- - Add Bar representing level of expertise to skills component
+ - ~~Add Bar representing level of expertise to skills component~~
+ - Add animations to section cards when they load